vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-manipulation-statements/fetch-syntax.md

 nebula> FETCH PROP ON player hash(\"nebula\")  YIELD player.name, player.age    -- hash string to int64 as vertex id, fetch name and player

-nebula> GO FROM 1 over e1 | FETCH PROP ON player $- YIELD player.name, player.age    -- find the all neighbors of vertex 1 through edge e1.
+nebula> GO FROM 1 over e1 | FETCH PROP ON player $- YIELD player.name, player.age    -- find all neighbors of vertex 1 through edge e1.
 Then Get the neighbors' name and age.

 nebula> $var = GO FROM 1 over e1; FETCH PROP ON player $var.id YIELD player.name, player.age  -- the same as above sentence.